krevelen/coala-binder/README.md

 </dependencies>
 ```

-### Step 2
+### Step 2: Configure the binders
-Second, configure the implementation bindings of virtual time scheduler(s),
-actors, transactions, facts, and fact banks factories,
-in this case using default implementations, and launch e.g.
+Second, configure the implementation bindings of virtual time scheduler(s), actors, transactions, facts, and fact banks factories, in this case using default implementations, and launch:

+#### Confiure using a file
-a. using the following command to configure the binder `world1` using a YAML formatted file with the name `world1.yaml`:
+Create the LocalBinder for the `world1` container from a YAML formatted file with the name `world1.yaml`:

 ```java
 LocalBinder binder = LocalConfig.openYAML( "world1.yaml", "world1" ).create();
 ```

-   `world1.yaml` (located in the classpath or current `${user.dir}`):
+   and provide a `world1.yaml` file located in the classpath or current `${user.dir}`:

 ```yaml
 world1: